Tips for Staying Healthy

 - Student Health Center: The Student Health Center will remain open to students for telehealth services only.
 For questions, please call Sandra at 661-253-7830.

 - Samuel Dixon Family Health Center, Inc. (sexual health appointments): We encourage students to call their Canyon Country office to schedule their free appointment.

 - Urgent Care (mild to medium urgent needs) at the following locations:

 - Hours: M-F, 8 am-7 pm and Sat.-Sun.
 9 am-1 pm

 - Phone: (661) 556-9020

 - Insurance: PPO-All, HMO-Facey, UCLA, Healthcare Partners, Providence, St. Johns and Axminster

 - Hours: 10 am-10 pm

-- Insurance: PPO-BCBS, United Health Care, Sigma and HMO- Regal, Lakeside, Facey and Aetna
+- Insurance: PPO-BCBS, United Health Care, Signa and HMO- Regal, Lakeside, Facey and Aetna

-Counseling sessions are still available to students by phone or by video chat.
-If you already have an appointment with a therapist, please email them to let them know your preference of keeping your session.
-If you would like to pause your sessions until you are able to come back to campus, please also let them know via email.
+Counseling: Counseling sessions are still available to students by phone or by video chat.
+If you already have established relationship with a therapist, please email them to let them to schedule your session.

 Need an appointment?
 Fill out this form and someone will get back to you shortly.
 This form is not an emergency crisis form.
 If you are in crisis, please call our 24/7 counseling line at 855-364-7981.